erling6232/imagedata/docs/Collections.rst

 Note: At present, this works for DICOM data only.

-Reading a study of multiple Series
+Reading a Study of multiple Series
 ----------------------------------

 The Study class can be used to sort DICOM files according to SeriesInstanceUID.